Choosing Tomato Varieties for Your Garden

 Take preventative action by selecting varieties with built-in resistance to diseases, and ensuring the right growing conditions.

-For example, many tomato varieties are resistant to soil-borne diseases and the seed packets or catalogs will indicate resistance to these diseases by putting F (fusarium), V (verticillium), N (nematodes) after the variety name.
-You’ll also see varieties with resistance to viruses such as tomato mosaic virus (T), and to alternaria (A), the fungus that causes early blight.
+For example, many tomato varieties are resistant to soil-borne diseases, and seed packets or catalogs indicate this by putting F (fusarium), V (verticillium), or N (nematodes) after the variety name.
+You’ll also see varieties that are resistant to viruses, such as tomato mosaic virus (T) and Alternaria (A), the fungus that causes early blight.

 In temperate areas, late blight is the disease that every tomato grower dreads, as it strikes during periods of warm, wet weather.
 Caused by a fungus (Phytophthora infestans), blight can destroy plants in as little as one week.
-The spores are carried up to 30 miles on the wind, so the only real way of avoiding blight is to either grow tomatoes under cover, or to select one of the new blight-resistant varieties.
+The spores are carried up to 30 miles in the wind, so the only real way of avoiding blight is to either grow tomatoes under cover or select one of the new blight-resistant varieties.

 Alternatively, grow fast-maturing tomatoes, such as cherry tomatoes, which can give a harvest before the threat of blight arrives.
 Cherry tomatoes including “Juliet” (hybrid) and Tommy Toe (heirloom) are both resistant to early blight.